Our 2 Favorite Cider Mills In The Indianapolis Area

 Though the warm weather of late tells us differently – autumn is here!
 And for many of us at ExperiGreen Lawn Care, it’s hard not to think about cider mills and apple orchards this time of year.
 The time with family and friends rustling through the leaves, enjoying those heavenly cider donuts, caramel apples, and…yes…the cider – makes this one of the best times of the year.

-As a company that is locally owned, ExperiGreen Lawn Care’s staff loves to support the locally owned cider mills in the area.
+As a company that is locally managed, ExperiGreen Lawn Care’s staff loves to support the locally owned cider mills in the area.
 Whether it’s going there with our families to enjoy a few hours drinking cider, eating those delicious cider mill donuts, running through the corn maze or petting the farm animals – or just going there to pick up our favorite autumn drink – we look forward each year to this time of year.

 With that in mind, here are our two favorite cider mills & orchards/farms in the Indianapolis area: